chrismaddern/Google-Glass-Starter-Sinatra-App/README.md

-#Google Glass Mirror API Ruby / Sinatra Scaffolding App
+#Google Glass Mirror API Ruby / Sinatra Template App

 Scaffold for creating Google Glass Mirror API apps in Ruby on Sinatra.
 This was created while making Facebook for Glass - https://facebookglass.herokuapp.com and makes it simple to connect to Glass and one other service and to send items from Glass to that other service.